LimelightVision/LimelightDocs/docs/software_change_log.rst

 ----------------
 * Corners

-	* Send the corners of your target as two arrays (tcornx, tcorny) by enabling "send corners" in the "Output" tab.
+	* Send the corners of your target as two arrays (tcornx, tcorny) *NOW tcornxy by enabling "send corners" in the "Output" tab.
 This will further enable teams that are interested in advanced pipelines with methods like solvePNP().
 	* Adjust corner approximation with the "corner approximation" slider in the "Output" tab.

 Bug Fixes